Dieselnoi studies the history and culture of ancient Egypt, and he is also a collector of Egyptian art.

 After the death of the pharaoh, a strange, diplomatic incident occurred that is now known as the ‘Zannanza Affair’.
 A cry for help from an Egyptian queen to a foreign ruler would eventually lead to murder and warfare.
-Although there are some conflicting theories on the identity of this queen, conventional Egyptian chronology together with other evidence suggest that she was Ankhesesamun, the widow of Tutankhamun.
-The correspondence related to the Zannanza Affair gives us an intriguing insight into the inner workings of the ancient Egyptian state, but also in the diplomatic relations Egypt maintained with foreign royal courts.
+Although there are some conflicting theories on the identity of this queen, conventional Egyptian chronology together with other evidence suggests that she was Ankhesesamun, the widow of Tutankhamun.
+The correspondence related to the Zannanza Affair gives us an intriguing insight into the inner workings of the ancient Egyptian state, but also into the diplomatic relations Egypt maintained with foreign royal courts.

 The Death of Tutankhamun